sentient-lang/sentient-lang.org/reference/array.md

 # ]
 ```

-If this array is iterated, any gaps will set 'isPresent' to false.
+If this array is iterated, any gaps will set **isPresent** to false.
 See
 [**each**](#each) for more information.

 ##### <a id="uniq?"></a> [uniq?](#uniq?)